Skip to main content

 Debit cardNext business day after approval (skips weekends and FEBRABAN holidays)

-Credit card (subsequent)Approval date + (30 × installment number) calendar days, then next business day
+Credit card (standard)Approval date + 29 calendar days, then next business day (~D+30) for the 1st installment; approval date + (30 × installment number) calendar days, then next business day for subsequent installments

 Installment support